Vinyl Siding: The Story of Ameria's #1 Home Siding

 Board and Batten Siding is one of the more popular types or styles of home siding.
 This type of siding runs up and down on the house or vertically.
 It has been a popular choice of home siding for centuries in both Europe and America.
 Sometimes called 'barn siding' because it was so popular when used on barns all across the US.

-Board and Batten Style Siding Runs up and down on the house
+Board and Batten Style Siding runs up and down the house, and is sometimes referred to as Barn Siding.

 Cedar Shake Vinyl Siding is siding the looks like real cedar wood shakes.
 Old style of siding that has been around for centuries.
 However, it is still one of the most popular styles or types of siding around.

-Cedar Shake Vinyl Siding Looks just like Cedar Shake Siding
+Cedar Shake Vinyl Siding looks just like Cedar Shake Siding.
+Low maintenance, never rots, never needs painting.

 People use several different types, styles, and colors of vinyl siding on their homes to create a special look.